concord-consortium/cloud-formation/s3-cloudfront-scripts/README.md

 ## cf-behavior-list (update enabled)

-At the end of `cf-behavior-list.mjs` are a 2 sections you can uncomment to update the distributions.
+At the end of `cf-behavior-list.mjs` are two sections you can uncomment to update the distributions.
 The first was used to update all behaviors using public S3 buckets so they would use the S3-CORS cache policy.
 The second was used to update all origins pointing at public S3 buckets so they'd have a custom header of `Origin: https://concord.org`

-These sections looks for distributions meeting the certain criteria.
-Then for all matching distributions are passed to `updateDistributions` along with an option `modifyBehavior` and `modifyOrigin` function.
+These sections looks for distributions meeting certain criteria.
+Then all matching distributions are passed to `updateDistributions` along with an option `modifyBehavior` and `modifyOrigin` function.

 The update code is written to be modular so you can use these sections as a guide and add your own code for updating all of the distributions.

-It is useful to test these modification with a single distribution before applying the changes to all distributions.
+It is useful to test these modifications with a single distribution before applying the changes to all distributions.
 See the test-update-behavior for that.

 ### Cache policy update details
 For the first cache policy update section, the distribution has to have at least one behavior that has all of the following properties: